Anthares101/k3s-pi-cluster-charts/README.md

 # How to use them?
 **CAUTION: Avoid modifying the service port of an app in the `values.yaml` file since it is used for container port specification and not all containers allow changing the port they listen to**

-Just tweak the `values.yaml` to your liking and launch a new release with Helm.
+Just tweak the `values.yaml` to your liking, check if any secret file is required and launch a new release with Helm.
 I really like doing it this way:
 ```
 helm upgrade --install --create-namespace --atomic <RELEASE-NAME> <CHART-PATH> --namespace <NAMESPACE-NAME>
 ```